RingCentral-Pro-Services/ivrorchestrator-docs/docs/users/editing-role-permissions.md

 To enable access to [IVR Orchestrator](https://ivrorchestrator.ps.ringcentral.com) for non-super admin roles, you must engage the first switch, **App Access** for the role you wish to give access.

-1. Find the Role you want to give app accesss to.
+1. Find the Role you want to give app access to.
 2. Engage the **App Access** switch to enable and allow users of that role type to login to app.
 3. When **App Access** is enabled the first time, the role will default to **RO or read-only** access by default.